 The goal is to create a space where everyone can share and expand upon their ideas with the help of their fellow board members.
 If they are able to do this, stronger and smarter strategies will become apparent and the entire company will benefit.
 See Susan Swenson’s comments on dialogue and relationships from our most recent Board Dynamics Session:

-If you would like to learn more about creating a safe environment for strategy to flourish, please contact us at [email protected].
+If you would like to learn more about creating a safe environment for a strategy to flourish, please contact us.